themarcba/simple-rpg/README.md

 In the spirit of working more with OOP in JavaScript, I started this little project.
 I don't know yet where it is going, just playing around here.

 # Status
-You can create a map with 4 different "field" types (road, grass, wall, water) and walk around in it.
+* You can create a map with 4 different "field" types (road, grass, wall, water) and walk around in it.
   * Road: Normal walk
   * Grass: Walk, but 50% risk of getting stung by a bug
   * Wall: Can't walk.
 Is seen as obstacle
   * Water: Can technically walk on it, but will drown if the player can't swim
+* Animated character
+* Textured map
+* Game over display

 # Changelog
 * **20/05/2019** Made it easier to create maps, using a (X,Y) coordination system to create.
 This is just to create the map.
 Inside, it still works the same with north, east, south, west properties, pointing to the next field.